-When it comes to healing acne with nutrition, there is a lot of talk about what you can no longer eat.
 The first things to leave your diet are gluten, dairy, processed foods and refined sugar.
 To a lot of women that is a bit overwhelming.
 However, it is true that these foods are inflammatory in the body, especially when eaten in excess, which we tend to do.
-While it's important to reduce our intake of inflammatory foods, it is equally as important to increase our intake of foods that reduce inflammation and are full of antioxidants.

-When I first began changing the way I ate to heal my skin, I almost fell into a state of depression around food.
-I knew the foods I shouldn't be consuming, but I didn't yet have a strong taste for the foods I needed to be eating.
-I longed for the comfort foods I grew up with.
-Because of this I oftentimes felt hungry, but didn't feel like eating.
 This struggle left my body lacking a great deal of nutrition.
 In fact, my body was so nutrient deficient that my hair started falling out.
 Hair may be our crowning glory, but our bodies don't recognize it as being necessary for survival.
 Therefore, it's a go to place for the body to stop sending nutrients when necessary.
-It wasn't until I visited a Naturopath (although not before I ended up with a bald spot on the side of my head) who informed me that I simply wasn't nourishing my body well.
+It wasn't until I visited a naturopath (although not before I ended up with a bald spot on the side of my head) who informed me that I simply wasn't nourishing my body well.

-The amazing thing about your body is you can teach it what foods you want it to crave!
-How?
-I'm glad you asked!
 The concept is simple.
 Feed your body the foods it should be having and thanks to metabolic reprogramming you'll be craving those foods in about 30 to 90 days.
 So cool, right?
 The old adage, 'you are what you eat' is correct.
 Your cells are literally made up of what you feed them!
-Now that you know, the next step involves making a decision.

-This list is in no way exhaustive, but if you're struggling with where to start it's a good jumping off point.
-Take small steps.
+If you're ready to start making some changes I encourage you to take small steps.
 Don't go buy a ton of produce you've never cooked with before.
 Start with the fruits and vegetables you know and are comfortable with.
 Find a few recipes that suit your tastes and build from there.
 I often eat the same few dishes for several weeks before I tire of it and find something different to add in the mix.
 I recommend you do the same.